pierre-rouleau/usrhome/readme.rst

                                 The setup/setup-usrhome installation script
                                 appends code to set the value of that environment variable.

+USRHOME_PROMPT_MODEL            Optional environment variable.
+Identifies the
+                                syntax of the prompt used by the shell.
+                                The default is the prompt style shown in the example and that corresponds to prompt model value 1.

+                                Other values will be supported.
+For the moment, the other model is value 2.
+For that model, all information is printed on the right side, the full path is shown, always.
+The prompt ends on a new line that starts with '%' or '#' as for the first prompt.
+                                The search regexp for that prompt model is ``'^[%#]'``.

+                                Users can change the prompt dynamically by issuing a setenv command to change the value of the variable and then either start a new zsh shell or reset the current one with ``exec zsh``.
 =============================== =================================================

 When USRHOME Z Shell startup logic executes, USRHOME sets these other